tgnemecek/locamex/readme.md

 -To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.2.2

+-RegisterContainers: layout now uses a table with a scroll and all modules now appear.
+-MongoDB: replaced old ids with new ObjectID generated strings;

 ### Version 1.2.1